sagemath/trac_to_gh/Issue 9434.md

 # Issue 9434: Stop greping for a non-existent sage-banner

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9434

 Original creator: drkirkby